MLAide/docs/docs/tutorial/model-training.md

 run_linear_regression.log_model(lin_reg, 'linear regression')
 ```

-Last but non least we will calculate some model metrics.
-The metrics should also be tracked in ML Aide.
+Finally, we calculate some model metrics.
+The metrics will also be tracked in ML Aide.

 ```python
 test_pred = lin_reg.predict(X_test)